Michael J. Gandy

 Short Bio: Retired from a career in the field of blindness rehabilitation, I have been writing mystery novels since 1989.

 Why and when did you begin writing?
 What inspired your first book?
-In 1989, after being haunted by a real-life crime in which a leading citizen of a medium-sized city was kidnapped and later found dead, only having died a couple of hours before the discovery, I decided to novelize it.
+In 1989, after being haunted by a real-life crime in which a leading citizen of a medium-sized city was kidnapped and later found dead, having died only a couple of hours before the discovery, I decided to novelize it.
 Cognizant of the fact that real crimes involve real people with real families, I changed the time period, setting, characters, and the nature of the crime.

 Do you have a specific writing style?
 The tone of each book is determined by the narrator; if in first person style, or my “writer’s voice,” which when I’m reading over a manuscript doesn’t sound like me at all.